Visitor experience innovation arrives with SignEd!

 New Association for Heritage Interpretation Chair

 With 20 years of practice in visitor experience creation, VisitMôr’s founding Director Beth Môrafon has been appointed Chair of the Association for Heritage Interpretation (AHI).
 Her expertise in interpretation, alongside a passion for environmental and social justice, attracted her to the position, following two years as an AHI Trustee leading on diversity and inclusion.

 “I hope to do justice to the role; and uphold the values, dedication, and strength of those who have gone before me and those I work alongside.”

-The AHI is a professional network for heritage professionals working to interpret natural and cultural heritage.
+The AHI is a membership network for professionals working to interpret natural and cultural heritage.
 The membership charity promotes excellence in the practice and provision of interpretation to gain wider recognition of interpretation as a professional activity.
-AHI publishes two journals each year, hosts an annual themed conference, and delivers the bi-annual Engaging People awards.
+AHI publishes two journals each year, hosts an annual conference, and delivers the bi-annual Engaging People awards.

 Visit AHI to discover ways to get involved.